You’ve got questions. We’ve got answers.

 Due to the growth of the City, the incessant march of compounding inflation, and statutory limits on tax revenue funding available to municipalities, a public safety levy would provide increased public safety funding for additional personnel, training, and fundamental resources and equipment.

 I just received my Property Tax Appraisal from the Montana Department of Revenue.
 The taxable value of my property tax has increased significantly, showing an estimated tax increase of hundreds of dollars.
-How will the new appraisal and proposed Public Safety Levy and Bond impact my taxes?
+How would have the new appraisal and proposed Public Safety Levy and Bond have impacted my taxes?

 The Montana Department of Revenue (MTDOR) performs property tax appraisals for all property in the state of Montana.
 Recently, MTDOR issued new appraisals to all property owners.
 Taxpayers should be aware that the estimate for tax impact is based on the new taxable value and last year’s millage rate.
 The millage rate used by MTDOR was based on last year’s taxable revenues.